limine-bootloader/limine/PROTOCOL.md

 unofficial features, but it is strongly recommended to avoid fragmentation and submit new features by opening a pull request to this repository.

+## General Notes

+All pointers are 64-bit wide.
+All pointers point to the object with the higher half direct map offset already added to them, unless otherwise noted.

 ## Features

 The protocol is centered around the concept of request/response - collectively